Free trade means that countries can import and export goods without any tariff barriers or other non-tariff barriers to trade.

 As well as benefits for consumers importing goods, firms exporting goods where the UK has a comparative advantage will also see a big improvement in economic welfare.
 Lower tariffs on UK exports will enable a higher quantity of exports boosting UK jobs and economic growth.

 If countries can specialise in certain goods they can benefit from economies of scale and lower average costs, this is especially true in industries with high fixed costs or that require high levels of investment.
-The benefits of economies of scale will ultimately lead to lower prices for consumers.
+The benefits of economies of scale will ultimately lead to lower prices for consumers and greater efficiency for exporting firms.

 6. Trade is an engine of growth.